 Example: You shouldn’t hold back the news of financial loss you’ve incurred in your business.
 Grief divided is made lighter.

-It’s always better to be truthful and honest, even if the opposite may get you the benefits.
+It’s always better to be truthful and honest, even if the opposite may get you short-term benefits.

 Example: I think you should just explain what happened, rather than trying to cover your tracks.
 Honesty is the best policy, after all.

-72. Hope for the best, prepare for the worst.
+93. Hope for the best, but prepare for the worst.

 Be optimistic, but be prepared for a scenario where things can go wrong.